-Cenovus's operations require the Corporation to obtain approvals from various regulatory authorities and there are no guarantees that it will be able to obtain all necessary licenses, permits and other approvals that may be required to carry out certain exploration and development activities on its properties.
-In addition, obtaining certain approvals from regulatory authorities can involve, among things, stakeholder and other consultation, environmental impact assessments and public hearings.
-Regulatory approvals obtained may be subject to the satisfaction of certain conditions, including, but not limited to: security deposit obligations; regulatory oversight of projects by third parties; mitigating or avoiding project habitat assessments; and other commitments or obligations.
+Cenovus's operations require it to obtain approvals from various regulatory authorities and there are no guarantees that it will be able to obtain all necessary licences, permits and other approvals that may be required to carry out certain exploration and development activities on its properties.
+In addition, obtaining certain approvals from regulatory authorities can involve, among other things, and Aboriginal stakeholder consultation, environmental impact assessments and public hearings.
+Regulatory approvals obtained may be subject to the satisfaction of certain conditions including, but not limited to: security deposit obligations; ongoing regulatory oversight of projects; mitigating or avoiding project impacts; habitat assessments; and other commitments or obligations.
 Failure to obtain applicable regulatory approvals or satisfy any of the conditions thereto on a timely basis on satisfactory terms could result in delays, abandonment or restructuring of projects and increased costs.